 - The ability to reach customers at opportune moments, i.e. at the moment a user is actively looking for a product/service, meaning they’re much more likely to buy.

-So, back to our road trip.
-Without our automatically-appearing billboards, you’re at the mercy of how the path was built and what businesses decided to open shop along the way.
-Even if you want some food and are ready to buy, you have to wait until you happen upon an exit.
+To continue our road trip analogy, Google Ads give you the control to put ready-made billboards in front of interested people.
+Without our hypothetical, automatically-appearing billboards, you’re at the mercy of how the road was built and what businesses decided to open shop along the way.
+Even if you want some food and are ready to buy it, you have to wait until you happen upon an exit.
 This can be frustrating and inconvenient—especially when you’re looking for something specific.
+Online users feel the same way regarding services and products.
+They want to find the solution to their issue, and they don’t want to dig through Google to find it.

 If the interstate worked like Google ads, things would be very different.